 Such coins may still have some whale activities from the management itself who may try to artificially prop up their prices only to realize they don’t have the buying power to sustain the pump.
 Remember those big wicks?

-Coins with no active whales may still attempt to pump by either the management themselves or some crony investors / wannabe poor whales who may want to practice whaling & therefore they dabble in such illiquid coins.
-In most cases they try to pump something hard but always end up failing as they couldn’t manage enough buying power to sustain the selling pressure.
+Coins with no active whales may still attempt to pump by either the management themselves or some crony investors/wannabe poor whales who may want to practice whaling & therefore they dabble in such illiquid coins.
+In most cases, they try to pump something hard but always end up failing as they couldn’t manage enough buying power to sustain the selling pressure.

-Most common agenda for ERC20 or any other tokens is “Raise Money for their business” Now there are several ways they go about it.
+The most common agenda for ERC20 or any other tokens is “Raise Money for their business” Now there are several ways they go about it.

-- They sell bulk of their tokens to Crypto Venture Funds & list tokens directly.
+- They sell the bulk of their tokens to Crypto Venture Funds & list tokens directly.
 In such cases, the Crypto funds become an interested party in promoting the coin.
 They may deploy all legit marketing channels to help the company to gain exposure which may help valuations for such token companies.

 - If they sell out, thats good for them.
 They get the required funds and they move on with their business (they should), but in some cases, some of those token companies have many more management tokens to be unlocked over a period of few quarters which makes them an interested party who wants the token prices to remain at an elevated level.
 Some of them may indulge in insider trading & trade their own coins by using your ICO Money that you invested in them to artificially pump the price & eventually dump their own tokens when unlocked.
-Classic case of Pump & Dump by Promoters themselves.
+The classic case of Pump & Dump by Promoters themselves.
 In some cases, they may engage outside professionals to carry out the day to day market making by using Market Maker bots.
 Again as long as the law doesn’t think, this is illegal we have no business to talk about legality.
-All we need to think, is A: How do we identify such coins & B: How to we stay away from them when their Dump & Dump business starts.
+All we need to think is A: How do we identify such coins & B: How to we stay away from them when their Dump & Dump business starts.
 Let the Law take its own course as to if this is legal or not for token companies to get involved in.
 We are focusing on identifying such tokens and ensuring we stay away from getting stuck during their HYPE phase.

-In nutshell this is Crypto & not stocks.
+In nutshell, this is Crypto & not stocks.
 Unless the Crypto has a solid reputation, Solid use case, Great management team, Active presence on social media, real users using the coin in real life towards real utility than in most case those coin promoters have nothing much to gain by sticking around to the projects.
 They were here to milk the space, raise their money & move onto their next venture.
-Some genuine ones who stay back are too genuine to bother about coin prices and therefore wont take much initiative either.
+Some genuine ones who stay back are too genuine to bother about coin prices and therefore won’t take much initiative either.

 in summary, Our most desired scenario for investing in a coin is: